iftitalukder/VEDA/README.md

 The googletrans library requires an internet connection.

 Contributing
-## Feel free to fork this repository, make improvements, and submit pull requests! if you use it for research purpoose cite this respository.
+## Feel free to fork this repository, make improvements, and submit pull requests! if you use it for research purpose cite this respository.